 Over the past two years, I have built MAN race trucks for two British drivers, John Newell and Shane Brereton.
 In 2018 / 2019 I supported both drivers as they competed in British and European Truck Racing Championships.
 John Newell who didn´t race for many years progressed extremely well and managed to finish 3rd in the British Championship in 2019!

-However, as these two teams mainly race in the UK, in 2019 I decided to undertake a new challenge and supported racing driver, Sacha Lenz as he competed in the FIA ETRC.
-This was a challenge that paid off as Sacha, a relatively new & young driver to the European Championship, came 5th in 2019.
+However, as these two teams mainly race in the UK, in 2019 I decided to undertake a new challenge in supporting racing driver, Sacha Lenz in the FIA ETRC.
+A challenge that paid off as Sacha, a relatively new & young driver to the European Championship, came 5th in 2019.
 In 2020 things looked very promising with Sascha leading the FIA ETRC standings but the pandemic forced us to finish season early than planned.
 All save and well, I´m not servicing and possibly building one new race truck for my British customers, Shane Brereton, John Newell, and truck racing newcomer Tom O'rourke.

 Race truck construction